Kinescope: Electronovision

 Attempts were made for many years to take television images, convert them to film via kinescope, then project them in theatres for paying audiences.
 In the mid-1960s, Producer/entrepreneur H. William "Bill" Sargent, Jr. used conventional analog Image Orthicon video camera tube units, shooting in the B&W 819-line interlaced 25fps French video standard, using modified high-band quadruplex VTRs to record the signal.
 The promoters of Electronovision (not to be confused with Electronicam) gave the impression that this was a new system created from scratch, using a high-tech name (and avoiding the word kinescope) to distinguish the process from conventional film photography.
 Nonetheless, the advances in picture quality were, at the time, a major step ahead.
 By capturing more than 800 lines of resolution at 25 frame/s, raw tape could be converted to film via kinescope recording with sufficient enhanced resolution to allow big-screen enlargement.
-The 1960s productions used Marconi image orthicon video cameras, which have a characteristic white glow around black objects (and a corresponding black glow around white objects), which was a defect of the pickup.
-Later vidicon and plumbicon video camera tubes produced much cleaner, more accurate pictures.
+The 1960s productions used Marconi image orthicon video cameras, which have a characteristic white glow around black objects (and a corresponding black glow around white objects), which was a defect of the pick-up.
+Later, vidicon and plumbicon video camera tubes produced much cleaner, more accurate pictures.

 Videotape

 In 1951, singer Bing Crosby’s company Bing Crosby Enterprises made the first experimental magnetic video recordings; however, the poor picture quality and very high tape speed meant it would be impractical to use.
-In 1956, Ampex introduced the first commercial Quadruplex videotape recorder, followed in 1958 by a color model.
+In 1956, Ampex introduced the first commercial Quadruplex videotape recorder, followed in 1958 by a colour model.
 Offering high quality and instant playback at a much lower cost, Quadruplex tape quickly replaced kinescope as the primary means of recording television broadcasts.